 Australia, as a High School student, one year in Mexico City taking college classes in Spanish, and one year teaching English in Japan and Chile; I have also spent extensive periods in Thailand and Indonesia and traveled through France, England, Holland, Ireland, Cuba, and New Zealand.
 These experiences have helped me become a professional adept at working with patients from all over the world.
 I look forward to working with those patients who prefer Spanish as their mode of communication, which is very much needed here in California.

 Completing your distinguished MSN program will prepare me to make the most significant contribution to my field possible, helping hospice patients transition from this life peacefully and compassionately.
 I want to work my way up to the forefront of the movement to steer medical care away from an exclusive drug and intervention model.
-I am excited that trust and touch are equally crucial to solid pharmaceuticals.
-I stay abreast of the fascinating research on this subject and stay focused on the nurse's role in these debates.
+I am excited that trust and touch are equally crucial to pharmaceuticals, as they can foster deeper connections between healthcare providers and patients.
+I stay abreast of the fascinating research on this subject and remain focused on the nurse's essential role in these debates.
+By promoting holistic approaches, I aim to advocate for comprehensive care that values emotional and psychological well-being alongside physical health, ensuring that every patient receives the dignity and respect they deserve during their last moments.

 Thus, I am confident that my massage therapist background will help me excel as an advanced nursing professional.